-The AD9238 is a dual, 3 V, 12-bit, 20 MSPS/40 MSPS/65 MSPS analog-to-digital converter.
-It features dual high performance sample-and-hold amplifiers and an integrated voltage reference.
-The AD9238 uses a multistage differential pipelined architecture with output error correction logic to provide 12-bit accuracy and guarantee no missing codes over the full operating temperature range at data rates up to 65 MSPS.
+The AD9248 is a dual, 3 V, 14-bit, 20/40/65 MSPS analog-to-digital converter.
+It features dual high performance sample-and hold amplifiers and an integrated voltage reference.
+The AD9248 uses a multistage differential pipelined architecture with output error correction logic to provide 14-bit accuracy and guarantee no missing codes over the full operating temperature range at up to 65 MSPS data rates.
 The wide bandwidth, differential SHA allows for a variety of user selectable input ranges and offsets including single-ended applications.
 It is suitable for various applications including multiplexed systems that switch full-scale voltage levels in successive channels and for sampling inputs at frequencies well beyond the Nyquist rate.
-The AD9238 is suitable for applications in communications, imaging, and medical ultrasound.

 Dual single-ended clock inputs are used to control all internal conversion cycles.
-A duty cycle stabilizer is available on the AD9238-65 and can compensate for wide variations in the clock duty cycle, allowing the converters to maintain excellent performance.
+A duty cycle stabilizer is available on the AD9248-65 and can compensate for wide variations in the clock duty cycle, allowing the converters to maintain excellent performance.
 The digital output data is presented in either straight binary or twos complement format.
 Out-of-range signals indicate an overflow condition, which can be used with the most significant bit to determine low or high overflow.

-Fabricated on an advanced CMOS process, the AD9238 is available in a space saving 64-lead LQFP and is specified over the industrial temperature range (-40°C to +85°C).
+Fabricated on an advanced CMOS process, the AD9248 is available in a space saving 64-lead LQFP and is specified over the industrial temperature range (-40?
+C to +85?
+C).